-8. PROMOTES PREMATURE SEXUAL AUTONOMY
+8. PROMOTES EARLY SEXUAL INDEPENDENCE

 Teaches children they can choose to have sex when they feel they are ready or when they find a trusted partner.
 Fails to provide data about the well-documented negative consequences of early sexual debut.
-Fails to encourage sexually active children to return to abstinence.